ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 ArduPilot supports several types of MSP OSDs using MSP based protocols:

- - Telemetry based OSDs such as DJI FPV Goggles V1/V2, DJI Goggles RE, FatShark ByteFrost, FatShark SharkByte, `MWOSD <http://www.mwosd.com/>`__ , etc
+ - Telemetry based OSDs such as DJI FPV Goggles V1/V2, DJI Goggles RE, FatShark ByteFrost, FatShark SharkByte (before fw 09042021), `MWOSD <http://www.mwosd.com/>`__ , etc
- - DisplayPort (sometimes incorrectly referred to as CANVAS MODE) based OSD's such as FatShark SharkByte (fw 09042021 and later), DJI goggles using the `wtf-os <https://github.com/fpv-wtf/wtfos>`__ firmware and `msdp-osd module <https://github.com/fpv-wtf/msp-osd>`__, and MWOSD's DisplayPort mode/firmware
+ - DisplayPort (sometimes incorrectly referred to as CANVAS MODE) based OSD's such as HDZero (previously known as FatShark SharkByte (fw 09042021 and later)), Walksnail, DJI goggles using the `wtf-os <https://github.com/fpv-wtf/wtfos>`__ firmware and `msdp-osd module <https://github.com/fpv-wtf/msp-osd>`__, and MWOSD's DisplayPort mode/firmware

 Telemetry based OSDs will render OSD panel items on screen with their own engine, so ArduPilot has no control of how the items look.
 Another limit of telemetry based OSDs is that there's no way for ArduPilot to add new panel items at will, it's the vendor's responsibility to add new features by rolling out new firmware releases.